Skip to main content

 Email: ukrainepettravel@apha.gov.uk

 Evidence of compliance may be in the form of an APHA licence or a pet passport.
 APHA may need to send someone to assess the animal.
-Hosts or the Welcome Centre should ask the pet owner to keep the animal indoors.
+Hosts, local authority case workers and, where appropriate and possible, the owners of the welcome accommodation should ask the pet owner to keep the animal indoors.
 The animal must not have contact with other pets, wildlife or humans.
 APHA must be satisfied the animal is compliant before it can live with the family.

 There are no restrictions for pets that meet all APHA requirements.